Kshitija-Chilbule14/Crunchy-Corner-Business-Optimization-and-Budgeting/README.md

 - **Interest Income:** Income earned from investments or bank accounts.
 - **Interest Expense:** Cost of interest paid on loans or borrowed capital.
 - **Net Profit:** The final profit after deducting all expenses, taxes, and one-off items from gross profit.

+## Data Cleaning
+The data is already clean.
+We don't need to perform data cleaning.

 ## Model View (Star Schema ⭐)
 For Crunchy Corner’s extensive dataset, consisting of 2 fact tables and 9 dimension tables, we have implemented the Star Schema approach, which is an effective model for organizing and analyzing large volumes of data.